 Townsend's Big-eared Bats are medium-sized bats, distinguished from other co-occurring bat species by their large ears and a two-pronged horseshoe-shaped lump on the muzzle.
 Townsends' Big-eared Bats are typically associated with coastal redwood forests, foothill oak woodlands, inland deserts, pinyon-juniper and pine forests, and mixed coniferous-deciduous forests.
 The species roosts colonially in a variety of structures including hollow trees, buildings (barns), mines, and lava tubes.
 Forests near the Project site may serve as hibernacula for this species and requisite roosting and foraging habitat is present in the 6-quad search area.
-Foraging habitat for the species could be present in the Project site.
-Therefore, Townsend's Big-eared Bats have a moderate likelihood of occurring within the Project site, and vegetation and structure removal and ground disturbance may result in potentially adverse effects to the species if present.
+Foraging habitat for the species could be present in the Project site, and vegetation and structure removal and ground disturbance may result in potentially adverse effects to the species if present.
 The potential impact is considered significant.
 Implementation of Mitigation Measure BIO-4 would reduce potential impacts to special status bats to a less-than-significant level.